You want smart political talk without the meltdowns?

 I haven't seen it.

-Well, in health care, I don't think there is one because we haven't seen it, right?
+Well, in healthcare, I don't think there is one because we haven't seen it, right?

 We have been running on repealing and replacing Obamacare since 2010.

-In 2016, the House, in a bottom-up way, set a working group together, the Commerce Committee, the Ways and Means Committee, the Education Workforce Committee, and then any other member of Congress who cares about this issue, participated in a working group to come up with a plan for what we would replace Obamacare with.
+In 2016, the House, in a bottom-up way, set a working group together, the Commerce Committee, the Ways and Means Committee, the Education Workforce Committee, and then any other member of Congress who cares about this issue participated in a working group to come up with a plan for what we would replace Obamacare with.

-He's now the Secretary of HS.
+He's now the secretary of HHS.

 That is the bill, the plan that we ran on in 2016.